Frequently Asked Questions

 Do I need a Master's to get in to the EES PhD program?

 No. While it is helpful, some students come into the program with an undergraduate degree only.
-Students may apply up to 16 credits of Post-Baccalaureate classes to the degree.
+Students may apply Post-Baccalaureate classes to the degree.

 What courses are required in the EES PhD program?